 Now that you’re 65, enrolled in Medicare, and decided on a Medigap policy, you may want to know how your insurer chooses to charge for the policy.
 There are three ways in which a Medicare Supplement plan can charge you: Attained-Age rated, Issue-Age rated, and Community rated.
 However, these may not actually be any different.
 We’ll explain.

 Enrolling in this type of plan means your rate is based on your current age and will continue to increase as you get older.
 If you enroll in a Medigap policy at 65 with a rate of $120, your premium may increase to $132 when you turn 69, and $165 at 72.
 The plan’s rate may also increase due to inflation and other factors.

 With this plan your rate is based on the age you are first issued coverage.
 If at 65 your plan’s premium is $120, it may stay at $120 at 72.
 But if you were to enroll at 72 your plan’s premium might start at $165, and would not be increased by your age.
 Premiums may go up due to inflation, but it will never go up because of your age.

 Community Rated Medigap Plan

 With this plan the community will all be charged the same rate if enrolled in the same plan.
-So if you enroll in a plan at 65 or 72 you would be charged the same rate.
-Premiums can go up, however age will not be a factor in an increased Medigap premium.
+If you enroll in a plan at 65 or 72 you would be charged the same rate.
+Premiums can go up, but age will not be a factor in an increased Medigap premium.

 Which Medigap Premium Rated Plan is Best?

-For further questions about Medigap rates call the number above or click here to get an instant Medigap quote.
+For further questions about Medigap rates call the number above.